Mental-Health-In-Tech/tech-blues-capstone/README.md

 - wrangle.py = contains the acquire function along with the prepare functions which will filter and clean our data
 - explore.py =  contains explore functions that will generate visualizations
 - evaluate.py = contains the metrics needed for modeling
+- imbalance-learn was used to deal with class imbalance
+- scikit-learn was used for MLPClassifier, RandomForestClassifier, and DecisionTree
+- xgboost was used to fit the XGBoost classifier

 ## F. Project Reproduction